 Pen Parentis is a federally recognized 501c3 nonprofit literary organization.
 At this time, everyone who works for Pen Parentis is a volunteer.
 We give our time freely because we have a passion for books, a passion for writing, and a passion for making the world better.
 Get to know us!

 M. M. De Voe is the founder and executive director of Pen Parentis, Ltd. She also co-hosts the monthly Pen Parentis Literary Salons with its current curator.
 An award-winning and widely-published short fiction writer, De Voe established Pen Parentis as a fiscally sponsored public art project in December 2009, after running a year of successful Pen Parentis readings in Lower Manhattan along with colleague, friend, and former Columbia University classmate, Arlaina Tibensky.
-Three Pushcart nominations, two Editor’s Prizes, a few arts grants, two children, and several publications later, De Voe continues to seek balance between family and writing career, most recently signing with agent Barbara Braun and simultaneously obtaining federal nonprofit status for Pen Parentis, Ltd. She holds an MFA from Columbia and is a former actress: DeVoe still does occasional voiceover work—you can hear her as the Lithuanian voice of OnStar in your rental car.
+Three Pushcart nominations, two Editor’s Prizes, a few arts grants, two children, and several publications later, De Voe continues to seek balance between family and writing career.
+She holds an MFA from Columbia and is a former actress: DeVoe still does occasional voiceover work—you can hear her as the Lithuanian voice of OnStar in your rental car.
 See www.mmdevoe.com for links to DeVoe’s writing and recent author news.
-And if you have an extra minute: follow her on Twitter @MMDeVoe and like her on Facebook.
+And if you have an extra minute: like her page on Facebook.
+And do follow her on Twitter her handle is @MMDeVoe and she loves to Tweet about random NYC moments.

 Christina Chiu, curator and co-host of the Pen Parentis Literary Salons, is the author of Troublemaker and Other Saints, published by G.P.
 Putnam’s Sons in 2001, and the winner of the 2015 Wai Look Award for Outstanding Service to the Arts (administered by the Asian American Arts Alliance).
 She has published in numerous magazines and anthologies, including Tin House, Charlie Chan is Dead 2, Not the Only One, Washington Square, and Acorn.
 Her writing accolades include the Asian American Literary Award, the Robert Simpson Fellowship, the Alternate Selection of the Book-of-the-Month Club; she won of the New Stone Circle Fiction Contest, won second place in the Playboy Fiction Contest, and was nominated for the Stephen Crane First Fiction Award.
 Chiu is one of the Founding members of the Asian American Writers’ Workshop.
 She judged the 14th Annual Asian American Literary Award in 2001 and served as fellowship panelist for the New York Foundation for the Arts in 2004.
-She received her MFA in writing from Columbia University.
-She is currently working on a novel.
-She also teaches at Hudson Valley Writers Center.
-If you know of an author who is also a parent whom you would like to suggest for our Salons, please email Christina at info(at)penparentis.org
+She received her MFA in writing from Columbia University and teaches at Hudson Valley Writers Center.
+If you know of an author who is also a parent whom you would like to suggest for our Salons, please email Christina at info(at)penparentis.org.
+After winning the James Alan McPherson Award, her second novel, BEAUTY is due to be published this May.
+Follow Christina’s progress on her gorgeous author website.

-Director of Research Initiatives, Mary Harpin, is also a poet and a freelance digital storyteller.
+Also temporarily on leave is Director of Research Initiatives, Mary Harpin, who is also a poet and a freelance digital storyteller.
 Her work has appeared or is forthcoming in Terrain, McSweeny’s Internet Tendency, Everyday Genius and elsewhere.
 She is amassing a trove of data and knowledge about the inner workings of writer-parent lives.
 Mary lives in Colorado with her husband and two daughters.
 Need some content marketing strategy work or writing done?
 Check out her firm!
 Are you a writer with kids who would like to join our data pool?
 Email her through this contact-us link to set up an interview!

 Want To Help: